 The US Worker Adjustment and Retraining Notification Act (WARN) applies in Puerto Rico to mass layoffs requiring advance notice under certain circumstances.
 Under WARN, pay in lieu of notice may be provided in certain circumstances.
-See the United States chapter for further information.
 Puerto Rico does not have a local WARN statute.